 The initial report covered the period to 29 May 2012, while the most recent report available covers calendar year 2017.

 For details on Botswana’s policy and practice regarding cluster munitions through early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 45–46.

 Botswana also attended the convention’s Meetings of States Parties in 2010 and 2016

 “The Addis Ababa Commitment on Universalization and Implementation of the Convention on Cluster Munitions,” Africa Regional Workshop on the Universalization of the Convention on Cluster Munitions, 5 August 2016.
 Botswana also participated in a regional workshop in Lusaka, Zambia in June 2015.

-“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 71/45, 5 December 2016.
-Botswana voted in favor of a similar resolution in 2015.
-“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 70/54, 7 December 2015.
+“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 72/54, 4 December 2017.
+Botswana voted in favor of similar resolutions in 2015 and 2016.

 “The human rights situation in the Syrian Arab Republic,” HRC Resolution 34/26, 24 March 2017.